webketje/webketje.github.io/src/posts/2015-04-25-theme-development-with-gs-custom-settings.md

 ##### Easily accessing a group of settings

-If you need to access many settings (more than 5) in one particular place in your theme, <em>from v0.4 onwards</em> you can use `return_setting_group` to return an entire group of settings as a PHP array.
+If you need to access many settings (more than 5) in one particular place in your theme, _from v0.4 onwards_ you can use `return_setting_group` to return an entire group of settings as a PHP array.
 For the function to work, you should prefix the setting lookups with a common name, followed by an underscore (`_`); eg. for all profile-related settings, you could have: `profile_h` for the headline, `profile_desc` for the description and `profile_name` for the name.
-You can then access the returned settings <em>without the prefix</em>.
+You can then access the returned settings _without the prefix_.
 In PHP you could simply do:

 ```php
 <?php $profile = return_setting_group('theme', 'profile');